Fundamentals Of A Wedding Vendor Contract For Budget Savvy Brides & Grooms

 Let’s say that you have found the perfect wedding planner to help you plan the wedding of your dreams.
-You are ready to seal the deal when, your wedding planner gives you a 7 page contract to review and sign before he or she will start planning your wedding.
+You are ready to seal the deal when your wedding planner gives you a 7-page contract to review and sign before he or she starts planning your wedding.

-Don’t dismay!
+Don’t be dismayed!
 The fact that your wedding planner has a contract at all should set your mind at ease a bit.
-It means that your planner is sensible about his or her business, and is experienced enough to know that a well-drafted contract is important.
-And, frankly, having a contract with all of your vendors is the Wedding Lawyer Golden Rule.
-It’s awfully risky to not have a contract which will set out all of the expectations for you and your vendor.
+It means that your planner is sensible about his or her business and is experienced enough to know that a well-drafted contract is important.
+And, frankly, having a contract with all of your vendors is the Golden Rule.
+It’s awfully risky not to have a contract that will set out all of the expectations for you and your vendor.
 Discussed below are a few provisions that you may find in your contracts.